 While individual responses to acupuncture vary, several studies have reported promising outcomes regarding its efficacy in conjunction with IVF.
 Research indicates that women undergoing IVF who receive acupuncture may experience higher pregnancy rates, increased implantation rates, and lower rates of miscarriage compared to those who do not.

-If you'd like to experience the benefits of acupuncture for supporting fertility, or if you simply have questions, we invite you to contact our Houston clinic for a brief consultation.
+If you'd like to experience the benefits of acupuncture for fertility, or if you simply have questions, we invite you to contact our Houston clinic for a brief consultation.
 Appointments can also be booked online here.

 Bell's palsy, a neurological condition that causes sudden weakness or paralysis on one side of the face, can be an alarming experience for those affected.
 In recent years, alternative therapies have gained attention for their potential to complement Western medical treatments.
 Acupuncture is one such therapy that has emerged as a promising option for Bell's palsy.